Anxiety Therapy & Counselling Montreal

 In most cases, you can’t just walk away from a situation or challenge that’s causing you to feel anxious.
 If you worry that attending therapy to talk about it may make you look or feel weak, you bottle it up and it only gets worse over time; but there are ways to express your fears in a healthy way.
 It is entirely possible to get the help you need.

-Therapy is one of the most common treatments for general anxiety disorder.
+Counselling is one of the most common treatments for general anxiety disorder.
 As a counsellor that specializes in anxiety disorders, I help clients in the Montreal area understand the causes of their anxiety and arm them with an “anxiety management toolkit” to help them cope and move forward.

 I offer a safe, judgment-free environment so you can feel safe to open up and talk about your concerns with your anxiety.